 Systems and methods for delivering podcast content dynamically in an automated podcast platform.
 In general, one aspect can be a method that includes receiving a request to download a podcast, and determining an item of audio content to be inserted into the podcast.
 The method also includes inserting the item of audio content into the podcast dynamically at a predetermined time.
 Other implementations of this aspect include corresponding systems, apparatus, and computer program products.

 Google Radio Advertising

 A computer-implemented method for monitoring the effectiveness of advertisements broadcast is described.
-The method includes detecting that an advertisement has been aired by a broadcast station, monitoring a network for a duration subsequent to the airing of the advertisement for activity attributable to the airing of the advertisement, and developing a quantitative relationship between the activity and a number of listeners of the advertisement.
+The method includes detecting that an advertisement has been aired by a broadcast station, monitoring a network for a duration after the airing of the advertisement for activity attributable to the airing of the advertisement, and developing a quantitative relationship between the activity and many listeners of the advertisement.

 A system including a plurality of software-controlled broadcast stations each having at least one media asset, and a controller to allow a user to link a first media asset of a first one of the stations to a second media asset of a second one of the stations.
 When the user schedules the first station to broadcast the first media asset at a specified time, the controller automatically causes the second station to broadcast the second media asset at the specified time.